 The overall structure of the degree requires successful completion of 20 courses in four terms.
-The concentration in Finance and Investment consists of twelve courses in advanced management from the general MBA program, six finance and investment modules, and two elective courses.
-The elective modules can be selected from a range of options provided.
+The concentration in International Management consists of twelve courses in advanced management from the general MBA program, six international management modules and two elective courses.
+The elective modules can be selected from a range of options.

-After the successful completion of the fourth semester, optional internships will provide students with practical experience in working for a company or a financial institution for up to four months.
+After the successful completion of the fourth semester, optional internships will provide students with practical experience in working for a company for up to four months.

 This school offers programs in: